freetronics/ArduPhone-Software/firmware_v1/README.md

  * Get and display operator name in status bar
  * Receive call - display number still to be done
  * Send SMS - typed number only and T9(?) style key input
+ * Send SMS now includes upper AND lower case as well as further status messages

 To do
 -----